What Are My Responsibilities as the Father?

 How to Make a Responsible Decision

-When it comes to dealing with an unexpected pregnancy, much of the compassion, sympathy and focus is placed on the woman.
+When it comes to dealing with an unexpected pregnancy, much of the compassion and focus is placed on the woman.
 But what about the father of the baby?
 How does he feel when the mother of his baby is considering adoption, and what are his responsibilities as the birth father?
+Learn more about birth father responsibilities by calling 1-800-ADOPTION now.

 It is common for birth fathers and birth mothers to experience many of the same emotions, such as grief, denial or sadness, but one of the strongest emotions that birth fathers feel is embarrassment.